-We are involved in a number of other legal proceedings incidental to our business, none of which are expected to have a material effect on the financial results of our business.
+We are involved in a number of legal proceedings incidental to our business, none of which is expected to have a material effect on the financial results of our business.

 Class action lawsuit.
-Since September 16, 2016, three investors have filed two purported class action complaints in the United States District Court for the District of Minnesota naming the Company and two of its executive officers as defendants.
+In September and October 2016, investors filed two purported class action complaints in the United States District Court for the District of Minnesota naming the Company and two of its executive officers as defendants.
 On December 12, 2016, the District Court consolidated the two actions and appointed a lead plaintiff and lead counsel.
-In a later order, the court set a date of March 14, 2017, for plaintiff to file a consolidated amended complaint or to designate one of the filed complaints as the operative pleading.
-One of the complaints on file seeks to represent a class of persons who purchased or acquired Polaris securities during the time period from January 26 to September 11, 2016; the other seeks to represent a class of persons who purchased or acquired Polaris securities during the time period from February 20, 2015 through September 11, 2016.
-Both complaints allege that, during the respective time period, defendants made materially false or misleading public statements about the Company's business, operations, and compliance policies relating to RZR products and product recalls.
-Each complaint alleges claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and seeks damages in an unspecified amount, pre-judgment and post-judgment interest, and an award of attorneys' fees and expenses.
-The Company intends to vigorously defend the action.
+In a later order, the court set a date of March 14, 2017, for the lead plaintiff to file a consolidated amended complaint or to designate one of the filed complaints as the operative pleading.
+On March 14, 2017, the lead plaintiff filed a consolidated amended complaint against the Company and six current or former executives for alleged violations of the federal securities laws.
+The lead plaintiff sought to represent a class of persons who purchased or acquired Polaris securities during the time period from February 20, 2015 through September 11, 2016.
+The amended complaint alleged that, during the proposed class period, defendants made materially false or misleading public statements about the Company's business, operations, forecasts, and compliance policies relating to certain of its ORV products and product recalls.
+The amended complaint asserted claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and sought damages in an unspecified amount, pre-judgment and post-judgment interest, and an award of attorneys' fees and expenses.
+In May 2017, the Company and the other defendants filed a motion to dismiss the amended complaint.
+The Court had a hearing on the motion on October 4, 2017.
+By order entered October 13, 2017, the Court dismissed the amended complaint with prejudice.